 Season Your Tomahawk:

-For the best results, rub a generous amount of coarse salt and pepper (try our in-house Sergio’s seasoning for added deliciousness) into your steak, and don’t forget the sides! at least 30 minutes before cooking, and then let the seasoned Tomahawk sit at room temperature 1 hour before cooking as well, making sure that it entirely reaches room temperature, so it does not cook unevenly.
+For the best results, rub a generous amount of coarse salt and pepper (try our in-house Sergio’s seasoning for added deliciousness) into your steak, 30 minutes before cooking or right before it goes on the grill.
 Check out our to-do list for how to season your steaks like a pro.
 If you want to add more bursts of flavor with a twist to your steaks, check out our list of easy-to-do amazing steak crusts, with everything from a coffee run to garlicky goodness to a melty gorgonzola steak crust.

 Once it has reached room temperature, and before you start grilling, wrap the entire part of the exposed bone in foil so that it does not burn.